-The State FY 2022 Enacted Budget authorized the phase-in of full funding of the current Foundation Aid formula over three years, substantially increasing State support to school districts.
-Total spending for School Aid in future years is based on the remaining two years of this phase-in for School Year (SY) 2023 and SY 2024 and the projected Personal Income Growth Index (PIGI) in SY 2025 and thereafter.
+The FY 2022 Enacted Budget authorized the phase-in of full funding of the current Foundation Aid formula over three years, substantially increasing State support to school districts.
+Total growth in spending for School Aid in School Year (SY) 2024 is based on the final year of this phase-in of full funding of Foundation Aid, with increases in SY 2025 and thereafter based on the projected Personal Income Growth Index (PIGI).